Chris Brookes: Baka Gaijin + Friends (2022–present)

 On 13 December 2022, Brookes and Drew Parker produced an event celebrating Brookes' 15th anniversary in wrestling.
-The event, titled Baka Gaijin + Friends (Dumb Foreigner + Friends) was held at a curry restaurant in Setagawa without a ring and in front of 50 customers.
-In the main event, Calamari Drunken Kings (Brookes and Takanashi) defeated Parker and Mao.
+The event, Baka Gaijin + Friends, (Note: "Baka gaijin" is a Japanese phrase meaning "dumb foreigner" and is often used by foreigners in Japan as a self-deprecating joke.) was held at a curry restaurant in Shimokitazawa without a ring and in front of 50 customers.
+In the main event, CDK (Brookes and Takanashi) defeated Parker and Mao.
 Since then, Baka Gaijin + Friends has become a monthly show at the restaurant.

+On 21 January 2025 at Baka Gaijin + Friends Vol. 19: Investigation of a Citizen Above Suspicion, Brookes defeated Ram Kaicho to become the first BK-G Openweight Champion, winning a homemade belt made of cardboard parodying the KO-D Openweight Championship.
+He lost the championship on 15 April at Baka Gaijin + Friends Vol. 21: The Beginning of the End, in a three-way match against Mr. Bueno and eventual winner Mr. Malo.
+On 22 August, he helped stage Baka Gaijin + Friends MNL, a joint event with the Filipino promotion Dexcon in Makati.

 Other media

-In February 2022, Brookes appeared in a YouTube video by CDawgVA in which the latter underwent training as a professional wrestler in Japan.
+In February 2022, Brookes appeared in a video by Japan-based Welsh voice actor and YouTuber Connor Colquhoun, in which he joined wrestlers such as Konosuke Takeshita and Toy Kojima in helping Colquhoun undergo training as a professional wrestler.